My home is lovely. My spouse is a good person. My health is very good. My kids, my grandkids are simply marvelous. And I’m grateful.

 During these crazy days, I’m trying, really, to maintain a schedule.
 I’m trying to do things that make me feel productive, a contributor, and yet – I haven’t hit my stride in this new world of enforced confinement.

 Suddenly I know what it must feel like to be a prisoner – someone locked up with the keys tossed away.
-Someone with very, very few “connections” to the world as we knew it even 4 weeks ago.
+Someone with very, very few “connections” to the world as we knew it even a few short months ago.

 At times I regret being retired.
 My children are checking in with work colleagues all the time.
 “How’s this project going?
 And that one?
 What’s the new assignment all about?”